How Long Does it Take to Recover From a Concussion?

 - He or she is becoming confused, restless, or agitated

 Children are especially vulnerable to concussions.
 They are still in a stage of development, making a proper recovery all the more crucial to prevent any lifelong issues.
-Take your child to the emergency department immediately if he or she suffered a blow to the head and:
+Take your child to the emergency room immediately if he or she suffered a blow to the head and:

 - Is exhibiting any of the aforementioned signs